Masutangu/Masutangu.github.io/_posts/2019-10-22-data-intensive-note-4.md

 The best way of building fault-tolerant systems is to **find some general-purpose abstractions with useful guarantees**, implement them once, and then let applications rely on those guarantees.
 This is the same approach as we used with transactions.

-One of the most important abstractions for distributed systems is **consensus**: that is, getting all of the nodes to agree on something.
+One of the most important abstractions for distributed systems is **consensus**: that is, **getting all of the nodes to agree on something**.

 ## Consistency Guarantees